 If you are a Mythic raider looking to get any possible advantage: Run the RDSW weak aura and use it to fine tune your stats for the fight you are currently progressing on.

 Some notes on stats:

-- Haste offers a big HPS increase, however is poor when it comes to heals per mana (which can be a more important stat).
+- Haste offers a big HPS increase, however is poor when it comes to heals per mana (which can be a more important metric for progression).

 - Each secondary stat goes up in value the more you have of the other secondaries, which lends itself well to a balance of stats.